chinpei215/cakephp-intlless/README.md

 // Here is the best place to load Plugin::load('Intlless', ['bootstrap' => true, 'autoload' => true]);
 ```

 Note that the `boostrap` option and the `autoload` option are set to true in the above example.
 Since Intlless plugin needs to execute bootstrapping to replace `Cake\I18n`-namespaced classes,
-and you didn't install it using composer, it is necessary to use the plugin autoloading feature of CakePHP.
+and if you have installed it with zip, it is necessary to use the  autoloading feature of CakePHP.

+Even if you have installed it with composer, make sure to set the `bootstrap` option to true.

 In addition, you need to modify some code in your application.
 First, find a line where an error is thrown if intl extension is not loaded, and comment it out.